Oxford is one of the most famous cities in England, with the oldest university in the English speaking world.

-What you may not know, is how the college acquired its name.
-It was originally known as Cardinal College, named after its founder Cardinal Wolsey.
-When Wolsey refused to support Henry VIII request to remarry, the college was renamed to King Henry VIII College.
+The college was originally known as Cardinal College, named after its founder Cardinal Wolsey.
+But when Wolsey refused to support Henry VIII request to remarry, the college was renamed to King Henry VIII College.

-The college is also popular as a setting for many films.
-The series Brideshead Revisited used the college for parts of its production however it is now famous for the filming of the Harry Potter series.
+The series Brideshead Revisited used the college for parts of its production.
+But it is now famous for the filming of the Harry Potter series.
 The Great Hall was replicated as the grand dining hall at Hogwarts school.

 Did they know we were coming?

-There has been a church on this site for a thousand years, standing in the very centre of the ancient walled city of Oxford.
+There has been a church on this site for a thousand years, standing in the very center of the ancient walled city of Oxford.

-Access to the Radcliffe Camera is only possible by taking a guided tour, which includes the Divinity School, Convocation House, Duke Humfrey’s Library, and the Upper Reading Room.
+The tour also includes the Divinity School, Convocation House, Duke Humfrey’s Library, and the Upper Reading Room.

-5 – Bodleian Library
+5. View Bodleian Library

-The library is the main research library for Oxford University, and is the second largest library in Britain with over 12million items.
+The library is the main research library for Oxford University and is the second-largest library in Britain with over 12million items.